Define the Need Before Software Installation

 Step three: Remain focused.
 A small city in Nevada decided to install an enterprise-wide solution and spent considerable time reviewing the choices available.
 The city was strapped for resources internally to dedicate to the project.
 It also lacked sufficient funds to buy all the consulting help needed.
 Each department had to do the best it could with the few people available on a part-time basis.
 In the end, there were only two out of seven departments using the system accurately.

-One of the most critical reasons why the installation failed was because the five other departments had not reviewed their goals and objectives and had no clearly defined Needs Statement with buy-in from the users.
+One of the most critical reasons why the software installation failed was because the five other departments had not reviewed their goals and objectives and had no clearly defined Needs Statement with buy-in from the users.
 Defining the real need after the purchase is much too late.
-For example, discovering the software does not manage the accounting correctly or the customer service tracking capabilities are insufficient will cripple the project and installation.
+For example, discovering the software does not manage the accounting correctly or the customer service tracking capabilities are insufficient will cripple the project and software installation.
 Develop and define the need early, write it down, get the buy-in from the key people, and stick to it until the needs of the statement are completely met.

 What if a really good idea comes out mid-stream of the project?
 What if the city in Nevada found out there was another module that would fit the police and fire departments’ needs as well?
 We strongly encourage you to stay the course approved in the Needs Statement and plan to add new departments or modules after the needs of the statement are completely met.
 In other words, stay focused.